Abaco Escape is all the first time visitor needs to know and then some.

 (Back to Top)

 After skirting Whale Cay you'll first encounter will be at Bakers Bay, a lovely crescent mile long beach on north Great Guana Cay.
 Disney used to use Bakers Bay as their "out island" and tendered guests ashore or to New Plymouth.
 Sea conditions at Whale Cay often made mooring treacherous and Disney eventually pulled out.
 Disney still has their island in the the Abacos, although it's nowhere near the cays and more importantly has no impact on this region.
 Then in 2006, a major resort was started simply called The Bakers Bay Club.
-It consists of a golf course, 200 plus slip marina and hundred plus condos on the property.
+It was to consist of a golf course, 200 plus slip marina and hundred plus condos on the property.
 I, like many of the islanders worried that this mega-undertaking will kill the fragile environment of Guana Cay who's reefs are world renowned.
-It became a classic battle of jobs versus the environment.
+It became a classic battle of jobs versus the environment with the aid of a corrupt Nat'l Government.
 Today the marina is complete as is the golf course, restaurant and sales office.
-Celebs fly in now and then to play on the course and advantage themselves for photo ops for the resort's promotional material.
+Celebs were flown in to play on the course and advantage themselves for photo ops for the resort's promotional material.
+Still as of 2014 the place is lifeless.
+See story on Abaco growth in 2013 summary at end.

 Great Guana Cay's picturesque small settlement lies three miles south of Bakers Bay with limited accessibility between the two.(map), It has a couple souvenir shops, food store and liquor store.
 The settlement here makes one feel you are really on an "Out Island" unless you are caught in the foot traffic headed to Nippers.
 Here though, Milo is the man.
 His shop and produce stand has been at the same location for a generation.
 You'll no doubt pass him on your walk along the harbour road.
 Be sure to stop by and say hi.
 You'll also notice the remains of the old fig tree surrounded by benches, the settlements version of the "town square" where local folks gather to chat and play dominos.